Fairy Tales and Myths Ecotherapy Group

 What can I expect to get out of this course?

-This course is designed to make your life feel more peaceful, simple and joyful, and to connect you with the magical (spiritual, even) world of myths and legends.
+This course is designed to make your life feel more peaceful, simple and joyful, and to offer healing through the magical world of fairy tales, myths and folklore.
 The exercises learned in these units are designed so that you can easily incorporate them into your life once the course is over.
 The aim is to create a deep connection to nature and myth that lasts long after the course has finished.

 Money-Back Guarantee.